William Whitelaw: Retirement and death

 During his retirement and until his death, Whitelaw was the chairman of the board of Governors at St Bees School, Cumbria.
 He was appointed a Knight of the Thistle in 1990.
 He formally resigned as Deputy Leader of the Conservative Party in 1991; a farewell dinner was held in his honour on 7 August 1991.

 After several years of declining health, Whitelaw died from natural causes at Ennim, his home in Blencow, on 1 July 1999, shortly after his 81st birthday.
-He had been married for 56 years to his wife, Celia, Viscountess Whitelaw, a philanthropist/charity worker and horticulturist who had been an ATS volunteer during the Second World War.
-The couple had four daughters.
+He had been married for 56 years.
 Although Whitelaw was given a hereditary peerage, the title became extinct on his death as his daughters were unable to inherit.
-His eldest daughter Susan married Nicholas Cunliffe-Lister, 3rd Earl of Swinton.
 His home for many years was the mansion of Ennim, just outside the village of Great Blencow near Penrith, Cumbria.
 He was buried at St. Andrew's Parish Church, Dacre, Cumbria.
 Whitelaw was an active freemason.